winitzki/scall/tutorial/programming_dhall.md

 We remark without proof that:

 - Any traversable functor is also foldable.
-- The formulation of the "foldable" property via `foldMap` and via `toList` are equivalent.
+- The formulations of the "foldable" property via `foldMap` and via `toList` are equivalent.
 - All polynomial functors are both foldable and traversable.
 - All traversable functors are polynomial.